-This lean, clean eating vegetable soup is a perfect treat for a stormy autumn day.
-It might be also a great thanksgiving soup but I’m not sure – at first glance it resembles a bit the red kuri squash soup I presented to you two weeks a go.
-By the way we don’t celebrate thanksgiving in Germany so I can’t share with you any typical, traditional thanksgiving soup recipe.
+This homemade easy vegetable soup is a perfect soul food for a stormy autumn day.
+It might be also a great thanksgiving soup but I'm not sure – at first glance, it resembles a bit the red kuri squash soup I presented to you two weeks ago.
+By the way, we don't celebrate Thanksgiving in Germany so I can't share with you any typical, traditional thanksgiving soup experience.

 It is probably as creamy as the pumpkin soup but more orange than yellow in color with a totally different taste.
 What I especially love about this clean eating vegetable soup is the fact that I have most of its ingredients always in my pantry.
 I suppose you too?
 Potatoes, carrots, tomatoes, onions and garlic, we can't live without them.

-Instead of carrots you can also use of a mixture of other vegetables like leek, pepper, cabbage, broccoli etc. but then don’t be surprised about the color;)
+Instead of carrots, you can also use a mixture of other vegetables like leek, pepper, cabbage, broccoli etc. but then don't be surprised about the color;)

 - 10 oz. /300 g potatoes, cut into medium dice